 For 2-3 years I have used Dropbox.
 Unfortunately, it sometimes did not sync up properly when Linux woke up from sleep/hibernation, which causes quite some merge conflicts and once even data loss.

-The alternative should be a ubiquitous as Dropbox, meaning it should be available on all major platforms.
+The alternative should be as ubiquitous as Dropbox, meaning it should be available on all major platforms.

 Fortunately, I found Syncthing.
-It is a piece of software runs on the devices the need to be kept in sync.
+It is a piece of software that runs on devices that need to be kept in sync.
 There is no central server involved.

 Fully Replacing Dropbox With Syncthing